Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().logEvent(event, eventProperties);
 ```

+!!!note "Valid types and limits"

     Valid data types for event properties are string, array, object, boolean, and number.
 Object keys have a 1000 character limit.

 #### Arrays in event properties

-Arrays can be used as event property values.
+Event property values can be arrays.
 You can query array event properties by any subset of the individual properties in the array.

 ```js
 var event = “Button Clicked”;